The Jobs Victoria Fund is providing $250 million in wage subsidies to help Victorian businesses to grow and to create 10,000 secure jobs.

 - Statutory Declaration

-If the following additional documents are applicable to your organisation, they should also be attached at the time of application.
+If the following documents are applicable to your organisation, they should also be attached to your application.

 - Letter of Authority

-If an external business representative (such as your accountant or lawyer) is submitting an application on your behalf, you will be required to complete a Letter of Authority to authorise this.
+If a third party representative (such as your accountant or lawyer) is applying on your behalf, you must complete a Letter of Authority to authorise this.

 - Trustee Declaration